JesperDramsch/data-science-gui.de/Readme.md

 ## Notebooks
 Click the "notebok" badge to view or the "colab" badge to try out the notebooks interactively.

+The original data is collected in

+> Pace, R. Kelley, and Ronald Barry.
+"Sparse spatial autoregressions."
+Statistics & Probability Letters 33.3 (1997): 291-297.

+Modifications were made by

+> Géron, Aurélien.
+Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow: Concepts, tools, and techniques to build intelligent systems.
+O'Reilly Media, 2019.

+made available under the CC0 license on [Kaggle](https://www.kaggle.com/camnugent/california-housing-prices), with the following modifications from the original:

+- 207 values were randomly removed from the total_bedrooms column, so we can discuss what to do with missing data.

+- An additional categorical attribute called ocean_proximity was added, indicating (very roughly) whether each block group is near the ocean, near the Bay area, inland or on an island.
+This allows discussing what to do with categorical data.

 ## Data Loading
 ### Excel Files and CSV into Pandas